 Similar issues emerge when comparing 19” sizes.
 Ours barrels can clear the factory carbon ceramics on the M3 and M4 and the competition brakes on the M2, whereas some others cannot.

 Do your research, or it may not fit

 In summary, when you’re researching wheels, be sure to check caliper clearances.
 Companies are often vague about clearances, leaving you with a surprise after you buy, which could block a future brake upgrade or require an immediate return.

 “Clears most big brake kits” is a line used to advertise many wheels that can’t clear the large kits ours can.
 This downplays the issue.
 Know before you buy.
-Confirm whether you will get the
+Confirm whether you will get the clearance you need.

 We’ve been rolling out caliper-clearance matrix tables in our vehicle fitment guides, and we’ll continue to expand on those for our forged line of wheels so we can be as transparent as possible.